 The US will remain the strongest nation for a long time to come.
 But the rise of Russia, China, and Germany is undermining the concept of the Sole Superpower on earth.
 We have four equally strong players in the international theater now.
-However, the twenty first century will be flagged as the century that “Superpowers” lost their obedient followers and smaller countries learned to shift their allegiance and negotiate their loyalty for a higher price.
+However, the twenty first century will be flagged as the century that “Superpowers” lost their obedient followers and smaller countries learned to shift their allegiance and negotiate their loyalty for highest bid.

 Mohammad Hussain Alnajafi